 All parents know that example is the most powerful teacher.
 Even if our children don’t see us pray regularly, just knowing that we DO pray is a great way to help them to learn to do it as well.
 One of my friends recently told me how she was in the middle of raising tiny kids and there was chaos all around her all the time.
 She said that sometimes she just needed to pray, so she would drop down on her knees in the middle of all that craziness and start praying.
 The effect on her children was immediate—they would quiet down, and often join her.
 What a wonderful example!

 I often think about the story of my lost wreath.
-I love that Bria knew I had said a prayer when it showed up because she knows I pray.
+I love that my oldest daughter knew I had said a prayer when it showed up because she knows I pray.
 I didn’t have to tell her I had prayed about it—she already knew!

 4. Talk about your own answers to prayer often.